For those suffering from tinnitus:

-Tinnitus ( “tin-nuh-tis” or “tin-night-us”) is a symptom more commonly known as “ringing in the ear”.
+Tinnitus ( “tin-uh-tis”) is a symptom more commonly known as “ringing in the ear or head”.
 The term describes the perception of sound where there is no external sound stimulus.
-It is a very real sensation, however, and can affect individuals differently.
+It is often described as ringing, buzzing, humming, etc. It is a very real sensation coming from the brain and affects individuals differently.
 People describe their tinnitus as ringing, buzzing, chirping, roaring, hissing, horns, etc. Another less common description is music- known as musical tinnitus.
-It is fairly common, estimated to effect 1 in 5 people.
-It is considered tinnitus when it is chronic, although most people notice it more in quieter environments like bedtime.
+Tinnitus is fairly common, estimated to effect approximately 15% of the US population.
+Some individuals are aware of their tinnitus at all times while others notice at different times such as bedtime.

 Ever hear quick bursts of sudden hearing loss (10 to 30 seconds) followed by whistling?
 This is known as “transient ear noise” and nearly everyone experiences this throughout their lifetime.
 This is completely normal and not categorized as tinnitus.